 We recognise that certain raw materials and commodities are known for potential modern slavery risks.
-In our supply chains, we have identified the following as such materials and commodities: metals, mammalian cell growth media, glass, life science chemicals and industrial commodities including sugar and ethanol.
 We participate in collaborative efforts to understand human rights risks in raw materials in the pharmaceutical sector through Pharmaceutical Supply Chain Initiative's Human Rights sub-committee.

 In addition to above areas, we have identified risks in human biosamples used for biomedicine research.
 Human biosamples are human biological materials including but not limited to tissues, blood, and primary cells, derived from living or deceased human beings.
 Human biosamples thus involve high risks of potentially serious exploitation for donors, especially if they are in vulnerable positions.
-Since 2015 Novo Nordisk's Human Biosample Governance experts have conducted 400+ evaluations of human biosamples suppliers and external collaborations involving human biosamples, including close to 100 onsite evaluations.
+Since 2015 Novo Nordisk's Human Biosample Governance experts have conducted 500+ evaluations of human biosamples suppliers and external collaborations involving human biosamples, including close to 100 onsite evaluations.
 This experience has given us data and insights on different risks by country.
 We continuously strengthen our evaluation programme, adhering to the UN Guiding Principles on Business and Human Rights, and other international declarations, conventions, and guidelines, to protect donors, patients, and external stakeholders.